 You must report your injury or work-related illness to your employer within 30 days of the accident.
 If you wait longer, you jeopardize your right to valuable workers’ comp benefits.

-The statute of limitations in personal injury cases is four years.
-You have four years from the date of the accident to file a personal injury lawsuit in civil court.
+The statute of limitations in personal injury cases is two years.
+You have two years from the date of the accident to file a personal injury lawsuit in civil court.

 Contact a Lakeland Construction Accident Lawyer for a Free Consultation